dreadflopp/dreads_modlist_patches/README.md

 3. Hearthfires.esm
 4. Dragonborn.esm

 Follow the standard cleaning procedures to clean Update.esm, followed by Dawnguard.esm.
-Once Dawnguard is cleaned, complete the manual cleaning below...
+Once Dawnguard is cleaned, complete the manual cleaning below:

 1. Run xEdit from MO.
 2. At the prompt, double-click on Dawnguard.esm.